SunOner/MinecraftBedrockCursorLocker/README.md

 3. Extract the ZIP file to a folder on your computer (e.g., using right-click > Extract All).
 4. Open the extracted folder.

-No manual installation needed—the `start.bat` script handles everything, including Python and dependencies.
+No manual installation needed.
+The `start.bat` script handles everything, including Python and dependencies.

 ## Usage
 1. Launch Minecraft Bedrock and enter a world.